learn-co-students/dsc-variable-assignment-lab-houston-ds-082619/README.md

 Just as before, we ask you to run the code and ensure that it matches what is commented out.

 ## Objectives
+You will be able to:
-* Understand and explain the concept of variables
+* Understand, explain and use variables

 ## Assigning variables